danielgraviet/daytona-ensamble/README.md

 # Daytona Code Ensemble

-Generate multiple LLM-written solutions for a HumanEval task, execute each one in an isolated Daytona sandbox, and instantly compare correctness, runtime, and other qualities.
+Generate multiple LLM-written solutions for a coding task, execute each one in an isolated Daytona sandbox, and instantly compare correctness, runtime, and other qualities.
 Powered by Daytona sandboxes, HumanEval, and a curated set of prompt variants.

 ---

-## ✨ Highlights
+## Highlights

 - **🔄 Ensemble generation** – five prompt variants (baseline, no-external-libs, memory-efficient, performance, super-readable) per task.
 - **🧪 Real HumanEval tests** – every candidate runs against the official prompt + hidden tests for the task ID.